Membership Engagement Strategies That Stop Churn

 Not every post needs to be a blockbuster.
 Vary the format to keep production manageable and the feed interesting:

-- Interactive posts (1x/week) – Polls, questions, or “what would you do” scenarios.
-These drive replies and make the channel feel two-way.
+• Interactive posts (1x/week) — Polls, questions, or quiz-style prompts drive replies and make the channel feel two-way.
 If you have a linked discussion group for channel comments, post your question in the channel and let the discussion unfold in the comment thread.

 The 48-hour rule